Lme20/da/docs/algorithms/sorting/merge-sort/merge-sort.md

 - Continue splitting: [38, 27], [43], [3, 9], [82, 10]
 - Keep splitting until each subarray has one element: [38], [27], [43], [3], [9], [82], [10]

-**MERGING**
+NOTE: the array can be split at the midpoint (left + right) / 2 **MERGING**
 1. Merge individual elements first, combine them into sorted arrays
 2. Compare smallest elements of each subarray (from one branch to another) and build a new sorted array by taking the smallest element of each (from left to right).